isdood/SCRIBBLE/README.md

 ## Note on Quantum Computing

 While Scribble's design is inspired by quantum computing concepts, it is primarily a classical computing framework that simulates crystal lattice patterns for high-performance computing applications.
-The quantum-like behaviors are simulated for optimization purposes and do not require quantum hardware.
+Our goal is to bridge the gap between quantum-inspired algorithms and practical, scalable computing solutions.